zoli-fischer/cb-assignment/README.md

 The slider component has an attribute 'skyfish-folder-id' which is the id of the folder that is loaded in the slider from Skyfish.

-I used CSS LESS for the main style for the app.
-Using less.js to compile in real-time the LESS style file.
-I am using this method only for this demonstration, I know it's not recommended for production because performance issue.

 I wanted to use Bootstrap with customized grid, but I was thinking you can see my CSS/LESS skills better if I write a small grid system (not fully made only parts that I was needing for this task).

 I added Hammer.js for touch event handling.
 The slider works with touch pan and mouse drag.